DamoM73/PyQt-website/_build/html/_sources/15_tutorial_13.md.txt

-# Tutorial 13 - To Do List UI
+# Tutorial 13 - To Do UI

 ```{admonition} In this tutorial, you will:
 - Design a user interface for a to-do list using PyQt and Qt Designer.